IN-CORE/incore-docs/manual/source/getting_started.md

 ### <a name="tryincore"></a>Introduction to IN-CORE platform

-On the IN-CORE platform, users can run physics-based analysis combined with socio-economic systems that model the impact of natural hazards and community resilience and recovery.
+On the IN-CORE platform, users can run analysis that model the impact of natural hazards and community resilience and recovery.
+The platform includes among others IN-CORE Lab, pyIncore, Web tools and services.
 Resources such as Inventory datasets, Fragilities, Hazard files etc. provided by the research community are stored on NCSA's IN-CORE servers, and they can be seamlessly integrated to allow users to optimize community disaster resilience planning and post-disaster recovery strategies.

 IN-CORE platform utilizes the Jupyter Notebook as a workspace to allow users to develop scripts in Python and
 allowing them to call hazard and community resilience analyses modules embedded in **pyIncore** library.
-Available is a common workspace called **IN-CORE Lab**, an interactive environment with tabbed work area for working with code and data which is based on
-[Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#), and with pyIncore pre-installed on the server.
+Available is **IN-CORE Lab**, an interactive environment with tabbed work area for working with code and data which is based on [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/#), and with pyIncore pre-installed on the IN-CORE Lab.

 In this Tutorial we will create a script for Building damage of specific testbed by calling pyIncore's core analysis module **BuildingDamage**.
 We will be running the Notebook interactively, first in NCSA's [IN-CORE Lab](incore_lab)